 The Cow Stalls can also be equipped with a pop-up bar, and the area adjoins the Ceremony Barn - handy if the weather's not behaving itself!

 Originally used to store wheat and barley during harvest, the Grain Shed has been transformed into the ultimate party space for you and your guests to dine, drink and dance thereafter!

 Guests can access The Grain Shed from across The Courtyard, entering through splendid three-metre-tall double doors, into a spectacular space where only your imagination is the limit!

 Inside, the walls are comprised of white-washed wooden cladding, while overhead the billowing fabric ceiling is imbued with wow-factor fairy lights.

 The bar area, too, is a celebration of our rustic roots: constructed from reclaimed wood and featuring a steel bar-top, it is a great place for thirsty guests to congregate while bartenders work their magic.

 The rustic aesthetic extends to the nearby stage, which in the past has hosted all manner of musicians - from 10-piece brass bands to a single DJ.

-Both bar and stage centre on the dance floor, which quickly transforms into a veritable Colosseum of dance battles and showmanship.
+Both bar and stage are located next to our wooden, illuminated dance floor - which quickly transforms into a veritable Colosseum of dance battles and showmanship.